SchumacherFM/blog-cs/content/projects/2017-03-04-edge-side-includes-with-caddy.md

 <esi:include src="grpcServerDemo" printdebug="1" key="session_{Fsession}" forwardheaders="all" timeout="4ms" onerror="Demo gRPC server unavailable :-("/>

 Now open the Web Inspector panel and search for HTML comment of the `printdebug` output.
+The value `Next Session Integer	` gets reset after a specific short amount of time.

 <a href="https://github.com/SchumacherFM/caddyesi/blob/master/esitag/backend/grpc_server_main_demo.go" target="_blank">Click here</a> to discover the source for the gRPC server